How Do I Know What's In CBD?

-In the world of hemp and Cannabis s. related products, a certificate of analysis (or “COA” for short) is proof that testing has been carried out and is a way for consumers to verify proper handling and safety is being put forth by the manufacturer, farmer, or product developer.
-A full panel of tests for products containing hemp should include levels for pesticides, heavy metals, bacterial/microbial growth, mycotoxins, and of course... potency.
+In the world of hemp and CBD-related products, a certificate of analysis (or “COA” for short) is proof that testing has been carried out and is a way for consumers to verify proper handling and safety is being put forth by the manufacturer, farmer, or product developer.
+A full panel of tests for products containing CBD should include levels for pesticides, heavy metals, bacterial/microbial growth, mycotoxins, and of course... potency.

 If proper conditions per the state aren’t met for all applicable concerns, the plant won’t be allowed to be put on the market.
 Now, with that being said, let’s get down to the nitty-gritty: how to read a COA.

 Regarding potency, 8 to 16 cannabinoids should be listed.
 Some of these concentrations will be zero, but they should still be listed.
 These cannabinoids are generally Δ⁹-THC, Δ⁸-THC, THCA, CBD, CBDA, CBG, CBGA, CBC, THCV, CBDV, CBN, and sometimes CBL & CBT.
 Next to these cannabinoids in a related column, you will see a unit of measurement relevant to the potency.
 These come in a variety of measurements but will generally be “mg/g”, “% (w/w)”, or “concentration (ug/ml)”.
 You may also see “LOQ” (“limit of quantification” - how sensitive the test is) and possibly some type of graphical representation of the concentration as well.